filecoin-project/FIPs/FIPS/fip-xxxx-v3-hamt.md

 See @rvagg's original proposal in go-hamt-ipld [here](https://github.com/filecoin-project/go-hamt-ipld/issues/53#issue-663418352) and the open PR implementing this in go-hamt-ipld [here](https://github.com/filecoin-project/go-hamt-ipld/pull/60) for more information.

-### C
-The existing HAMT bitmap does not serializes all bytes of the bitmap, only those higher order bytes up to and including the lowest non-zero byte in order to compactly represent the bitfield as a bigendian byte slice.
-The serialized size of the byte slice is not checked against HAMT paramters during node load which means a serialized bitmap with low order zero bytes can be reserialized differently.

-This proposal is to (1) serialize all 2^bitwidth / 8 bytes of the bitmap of HAMT nodes (2) error when loading HAMT nodes with a serialized bitmap of a length that does not exactly match 2^bitwidth / 8 bytes.

-See the open go-hamt-ipld PR implementing this change [here](https://github.com/filecoin-project/go-hamt-ipld/pull/63/commits/7eb4d1d2b32ef9a6b5ff5327c8b3252a07ca2f09).
-This is likely a more involved change than other implementations will have since in golang this change requires moving from builtin big.Int to an explicit byte slice.

 ## Design Rationale

 ### A & B
 These designs follow directly from understanding the inefficiencies of the current HAMT.
 They have only not been introduced sooner because they are breaking changes and carry implementation risk.

-### C
-Larger changes were considered to decouple the HAMT bitfield from the builtin go big.Int type's serialization.
-However these were dropped since go big.Int serialization is pervasive in filecoin chain state beyond HAMT data.

-The expected value of bytes added to a node when a single bit is set is (4-1)/2 = 1.5 bytes, and only goes down as more bits are set.
-As the bytes added are small there is consensus that the simplicity and canonicalization concerns outweight the small overhead.

-To see more of the discussion look at the thread in the go-hamt-ipld issue [here](https://github.com/filecoin-project/go-hamt-ipld/issues/54)

 ## Backwards Compatibility

 ### A
 This change is consensus breaking because it reduces the gas cost of HAMT Set and possibly Find operations.
 So running HAMT code with this feature will not result in the same state transitions as the existing hamt code.
 Therefore this change requires a network version update.

-### B & C
+### B
-These changes require modifying the serialized bytes of all HAMT nodes.
+This change requires modifying the serialized bytes of all HAMT nodes.
 This will require a state tree migration migrating all HAMT data.

 ## Test Cases